aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 The app server must not be the permanent image store.

 Photos should be served through CDN URLs.

 ### Photo count

 A complete profile must have at least 2 visible photos.

-A user can have at most 6 active profile photos.
+A profile can have at most 6 saved profile photos.

-Active profile photos means visible + hidden photos.
+Saved profile photos means visible + hidden profile photos currently stored for that profile.

-Deleted photos do not count toward the 6-photo active limit.

-Hidden photos count toward the 6-photo active limit, but do not count toward profile completion.
+Hidden photos count toward the 6-photo saved-photo limit, but do not count toward profile completion.

+Only visible photos count toward the 2-photo completion requirement.

-Extra active uploaded photos must be rejected.
+Extra saved profile photos must be rejected.

-Deleted photos may be retained for audit, moderation, safety, or history, but they are not active profile photos.
+The system must not allow users to create unlimited stored images by repeatedly uploading and deleting photos.

+### Photo deletion and retention

+When a user deletes a profile photo:

+* The photo is removed from the profile immediately.
+* The stored media object must be permanently deleted from object storage/CDN.
+* The deleted photo no longer counts as a saved profile photo after its stored media object is deleted.
+* The user may upload a replacement photo if the profile has fewer than 6 saved profile photos.

+Exception:

+If the photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot:

+* The user-facing photo is removed immediately.
+* The normal profile media object should not remain publicly accessible.
+* A restricted evidence copy may be retained in moderation/audit storage.
+* The evidence copy must be deleted when retention rules allow deletion.

+Deleted photo records should be used only for cleanup tracking, retention tracking, moderation/audit references, or historical traceability.

+Deleted photos must not become a loophole for unlimited media storage.

 ### Primary photo